Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 ## Key concepts
 ### Credentials

 A credential is a class which contains or can obtain the data needed for a service client to authenticate requests.
-Service clients across Azure SDK accept credentials when they are constructed and use those credentials to authenticate requests to the service.Azure Identity offers a variety of credential classes in the `azure-identity` package capable of acquiring an AAD token.
+Service clients across Azure SDK accept credentials when they are constructed and use those credentials to authenticate requests to the service.
+Azure Identity offers a variety of credential classes in the `azure-identity` package capable of acquiring an AAD token.
 All of these credential classes are implementations of the `TokenCredential` abstract class in [Azure Core][azure_core_library], and can be used by any service client which can be constructed with a `TokenCredential`.

 The credential types in Azure Identity differ in the types of AAD identities they can authenticate and how they are configured: